breathing-room/DGMGP-Challenge/README.md

 &nbsp;
 ## Walkthrough/features
-I was asked to build a 'simple Node/React app that displays dynamic information from a third party API.
-For example.
-Pull weather data for the current week.
+I was asked to build a simple Node/React app that displays dynamic information from a third party API.
 The call to the third party should be done on the server side.
-The client should only be making requests to the local server.'
+The client should only be making requests to the local server.

 &nbsp;
 ### Server/API